 You can access your account from home 24/7, using online banking and our mobile apps to check balances, make payments, transfer funds, deposit checks, or find the nearest ATM.
-If you haven't registered yet, we encourage you to create your account today.
-If you are having trouble with access, please contact our member support center.
+If you haven't registered yet, we encourage you to sign up here.
+If you are having trouble with access, please contact our Member Support Center.

 Should you or your family be impacted by COVID-19 and need financial support, we're here to help.
 Members of our team are ready to provide you financial guidance and discuss any financial arrangements you may need to help you through this difficult time.

 If you think you will have trouble making your 1st MidAmerica loan payments in the coming months, you can submit this form or call us at 618-258-3168 or 800-345-4216 and press option 4 so that we can find the best way to assist you.
 You can also email us at firstname.lastname@example.org.

 For all of our credit card holders in good standing, you will have a minimum payment due of $0 for due dates in May and June.
 Interest will continue to accrue, and you have the option of making any payment amount that you choose.
 Please see your statement for details.